 The snoring stopped and she held her breath, cursing her lack of self-control.
 What would she do if she were discovered?
 But the snoring resumed again and all was well.

-The sky outside was developing a faint pink hue when Chloe finished her work.
+The sky outside held the first blush of dawn when Chloe finished her work.
 She stood, stretched and placed both hands on the cool screen.
 In an instant she was back in her own world.
 At least now her destiny was surer.

 The antagonist watched as Chloe reappeared through the shimmering screen and hurried away down a dark street.
 He’d been waiting for his chance ever since he’d seen her disappear into that other world.
 He placed his hands on the screen as she had done and leapt.
 He smiled with delight as he sat at the desk, cracked his knuckles and began to type.